 Double room.
 NOK 1100 (approx EUR 110), breakfast included

 Weather: Be prepared for everything!
 November in Norway can offer a variety of weather- from snow to rain, freezing cold to “fairly warm” (equals 6 –10 degrees Centigrades).
-We are not planning any extreme outdoor activities!Meeting location:
+We are not planning any extreme outdoor activities.

 The MJV will take place in the offices of DSB (Directorate for Civil Protection and Emergency Planning), see: www.dsb.no